Stone fruit bud weevil

 Prevention and control

-- Prevention: Observation of beetle emergence from the beginning of September (tapping the beetles onto a light-colored support or into a collection funnel).
+- Prevention: Observation of beetle emergence from the beginning of September (tapping the beetles onto a light-coloured surface or into a collecting funnel)

 - If there is a strong local infestation pressure, a targeted autumn treatment is usually sufficient to prevent new infestations in the coming seasons.
-Currently, however, there are no plant protection products approved against this pest in Austria (see list of plant protection products approved in Austria).
+If plant protection products are currently authorised in Austria against this pest, they can be found in the plant protection product register (see list of plant protection products authorised in Austria)